mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-connection.md

 | Type | Description
 | --- | ---
-| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | True if the instances are equal, otherwise false.
+| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | true if the specified object is an AdgConnection and its SourceProfile is equal to the SourceProfile of the current instance; otherwise, false.

 ### DatabaseAttributes GetDatabaseAttributes()

-Gets the database attributes of the connected database.
+Gets the attributes of the database.

 ```cs
 DatabaseAttributes GetDatabaseAttributes()